dogjurassicparknet/hotdogs/README.md

 # See TODO.txt about kbld

 cd ../k8s
-# Create a .env.secrets file from .env.secret.local
+# Create a .env.secrets file from .env.secret.sample
 kubectl apply -k .

 # Wait a bit and get ingress's external IP